adityadeole24/Deloitte-Challenge/README.md

 ## Why Serverless

 A serverless application is an application in which the developer doesn’t have to manage any servers.
 It is a cloud computing approach in which AWS manages the servers and manages the scaling of the servers dynamically without the developer having to do anything.
-There are no operating systems to manage, no effort needs to be given to scale our application and most importantly there is no fixed cost.
+There are no operating systems to manage, no effort needs to be given to scale the application and most importantly there is no fixed cost.
 You pay as you go.

 &nbsp;